Light Cream of Broccoli Soup

 Gold Potatoes

 These golden beauties are way more nutritious than people think - they've got more potassium than bananas, which is great for your heart and blood pressure.
-They're also packed with vitamin C for your immune system and B6 for brain health, all while giving you steady energy that won't crash later.
-Here's the thing about gold potatoes versus those big russet baking potatoes - golds have a naturally creamier texture and don't fall apart as much when you cook them, which is exactly what you want in a soup.
+They're also packed with vitamin C for your immune system and B6 for brain health.
+Gold potatoes have a naturally creamier texture and don't fall apart as much as russet potatoes when you cook them.

 Greek Yogurt